RHartman99/Lunatecs/README.md

 ## Information

 This is the codebase for FRC Team 316's current WordPress theme.
-It extends the NextLevel base theme created by @rkanson.
+It extends the NextLevel base theme created by [Richard Kanson](https://github.com/rkanson).

 ## Features